cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

 ## Configure a Command

 Command is a shell command that is executed on remote server.
-To create a new command go to `Cetmix Tower/Commands/Commands` click `Create` and put values in the fields:
+To create a new command go to `Cetmix Tower -> Commands -> Commands` click `Create` and put values in the fields:

 - **Name**: Command readable name.
 - **Reference**: Leave the "reference" field blank to generate a reference automatically.